Transitional Living for Homeless Youth

 Length and Time Phasing of Assistance

-Grants are awarded competitively for a project period of three years, with three 12-month budget periods.
-Annually.
+Awards are made competitively for a project period of three years, with three 12-month budget periods.
+Post award, the Division of Payment Management will establish an account from which a recipient may draw down award funds.

 Who do I contact about this opportunity?